City of Literature

-UNESCO's City of Literature programme is part of the wider Creative Cities Network.
+The UNESCO's City of Literature programme is a part of the wider Creative Cities Network.
+The list consists of 53 cities across 6 continents that have played a significant role in the literary tradition of the host countries.
+Each city nominated to the list has generally met a set of criteria described by UNESCO, such as producing notable writers and authors, constructing important libraries and bookstores, hosting literature festivals and programmes, and publishing major literary works.
+The nominations are reviewed every four years.

 The Network was launched in 2004, and now has member cities in seven creative fields.
-The other creative fields are: Crafts and Folk Art, Design, Film, Gastronomy, Media Arts, and Music.
+The other creative fields are: Crafts and Folk Arts, Design, Film, Gastronomy, Media Arts, and Music.

-Criteria for Cities of Literature
+Criteria

 To be approved as a City of Literature, cities need to meet a number of criteria set by UNESCO.

 Designated UNESCO Cities of Literature share similar characteristics: